When is an employer tax ID number (EIN) required for my business?

 - Decide to change your business's form (such as incorporating your sole proprietorship).

 - Create your corporation out of a statutory merger.

-In general, though, it's best to assume that if you have an LLC, partnership, or corporation, you'll need to get an employer tax ID number.
+In general, though, it is best to assume that if you have an LLC, partnership, or corporation, you are required to get an employer tax ID number.
 In some cases, you may be able to avoid the identification process if you choose to be treated as an S-Corporation and meet your state's requirements for a closed corporation.
-Such exceptions are fairly rare, though, and it might be best not to rely on them.
+Such exceptions are fairly rare, and it might be best not to rely on them.

-Still, there are circumstances in which even sole proprietors—self-employed people working on their own—do need EINs.
-If you’re self-employed, you will need an EIN if you:
+Still, there are circumstances in which even sole proprietors—self-employed people working on their own—are required to get EINs.
+If you're self-employed, you will need an EIN if you: